csivitu/ctf-challenges/miscellaneous/Machine Fix/README.md

 - [prob.pdf](./prob.pdf)

 ```
-To help fix the machine, download the PDF.
+To help us calculate it faster, download the PDF.

-Hint 1: The machines act like ternary numbers.

-Hint 2: Think of the contribution of each machine separately.
+Hint 1: Think of the contribution of each bit separately.
 ```

 ## Exploit

-The problem is a complicated way of saying - Given a positive integer n, find the sum of number of positions with different bits between consecutive ternary numbers from 0 to n.
+The problem is -> Given a positive integer n, find the sum of number of positions with different bits between consecutive ternary numbers from 0 to n.
 <br />

 The answer could have been brute-forced but the number is of the order 10^30 so it is not possible.
 Rather understanding how bits work in any general base helps.